audister09/arcade-game/README.md

 ## Run Game

-Click on `Clone or download` button from this repository page, then select as `ZIP`.
+Click on `Clone or download` button from this repository page, then select as `Download ZIP`.
 Extract the folder content and open "index.html" from a browser for the game to run.

 ## Game Rules